Rango (2011 film): Production

 The filming was described as "emotion capture" as the actors shot their scenes in live action for the animators to use as reference.
 During production, the cast dressed in their character's costumes and performed on real sets in order to "give them the feel of the Wild West".
 As Johnny Depp could only schedule twenty days to film his scenes, much of the supporting cast had to film with him when it was convenient.
 Verbinski said his attempt with Rango was to do a "small" film after the first three large-scale Pirates of the Caribbean movies, but that he underestimated how painstaking, time-consuming and expensive animated filmmaking is.
 Paramount stepped in at the last possible minute as Verbinski's slim financing was about to run out.

-Unlike many studio animation projects produced since Avatar, Rango was rendered in 2D, not 3D, as the budget would not allow for it and Verbinski did not want to do "half-assed 3D".
+Unlike many studio animation projects produced since Avatar, Rango was rendered in 2D, not stereoscopic 3D, as the budget would not allow for it and Verbinski did not want to do "half-assed 3D".
 Industrial Light & Magic (ILM) turned down Avatar, for which they had done some effects tests, to work on the film as they wanted to work on a less risky project, also taking advantage of their past relationship with Verbinski.

 The film contains a number of references to movie Westerns and other films, including The Shakiest Gun in the West, A Fistful of Dollars, Chinatown, The Good, the Bad and the Ugly, Once Upon a Time in the West, Cat Ballou, Raising Arizona, and Fear and Loathing in Las Vegas; as well as references to earlier ILM work including the dogfight in the Death Star trench in Star Wars Episode IV: A New Hope.
 Verbinski has also cited El Topo as an influence on the film.

 In a discussion about the nature of contemporary animated features, Verbinski said in December 2011:

 There are shackles with the budgets and the profit margins.
 You want to compete with what they're doing at Pixar and DreamWorks.
 There's a price tag with that just in terms of achieving that quality level.
 What happened to the Ralph Bakshis of the world?
 We're all sitting here talking about family entertainment.
 Does animation have to be family entertainment?
 I think at that cost, yes.
 There's the bull's-eye you have to hit, but when you miss it by a little bit and you do something interesting, the bull's-eye is going to move.
 Audiences want something new; they just can't articulate what.